- What is the Massachusetts Do Not Call Program?

-Subscribers are required by law to inform the Do Not Call Program if any of their registration information including: names (business or individual), address, E-mail address, telephone number, and etc. changes.
+Subscribers must inform the Do Not Call Program if any of their registration information including: name (business or individual), address, E-mail address, telephone number, and etc. changes.
 E-mail any changes to MASolicitorUpdate@firstdata.com.

 Telephone solicitors and list brokers must:

-- Remove consumer telephone numbers contained on the Registry from call lists quarterly.
+- Remove consumer telephone numbers contained on the Registry from call lists quarterly; and

 - Refrain from calling consumers whose numbers appear on the Do Not Call Registry.